 For the baby:

-"Can my husband and older children be included in the newborn session?"
+"Can my husband/partner and older children be included in the newborn session?"

 Absolutely!
 This is an important moment in your family's history.
-They are most welcome!
+They certainly should be there too!

 In this case, the session will most likely be 50% all baby, and 50% baby and family.